Economic Insights from Dr. Sherry Cooper

 Economic Insights from Dr. Sherry Cooper – November 2023

-Economic News 1 Nov
+Economic News Jag Dhamrait 1 Nov

 The Canadian economy is showing continued signs of slowing as inflation decelerates.
 This opens the door for a continued pause in rate hikes.
 Indeed, with any luck, the Bank might have finished its tightening cycle.